Almesi/VBA_StandardLibrary/Doc/Class/Generics/std_Error.md

 ' Public Errormethods

     Private       ErrorCatalog(1, 99)   As Variant         ' First  Dimension is Severity/Message.
-Second Dimension is Index Private       Initialized           As Boolean         ' Used once to initialize all Errormessages
+Second Dimension is Index

     Private Const p_IS_ERROR            As Boolean = True  ' Used to determine, if it is an Error.
 Dont Change Private Const EMPTY_ERROR           As Variant = Empty ' Standard Value if no ErrorValue is passed